Adyel/Cpp-Contest-QStart/README.md

 # README
-## Visual Studio Code C++ Quick Start for Beginners
+## Visual Studio Code CPP Contest Quick Start

-I'm a CS freshman and find myself always doing the same boring work: #include <iostream> using namespace...
-So I decided to make it easier.
-And here is:
-A C++ snippet generator contains few lines probably needed by beginners.
+When you try to solve/practice promlems from programming contest you have to repeat same monotonus skeleton code again and again.
+Well, not anymore.
+You can create the whole skeleton code with few keystrokes.

 # Usage
 Type "cppstd"(or even shorter) and press "Tab".